WorkhorsyTest/unrar.js/README.md

 ```

 # FIXME:
+* Make a simple library for passing data between C++ and JS
+* Remove vector, string, iostream to make wasm smaller
 * Replace progress printing to console with callbacks
 * Have it generate a list of links to click and extract to images
 * Replace the Emscripten generated file with a simple example